 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where bubnovaite typically forms.
+Look in fumarolic deposits country, the host setting where bubnovaite typically forms.
 If you start seeing tolbachite, tenorite, sylvite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.